openmv/openmv-doc/docs/_sources/library/omv.rpc.rst.txt

-      Executes a remote call on the slave device. ``name`` is a string name of the remote function or method to execute. ``data`` is the ``bytes`` like object that will be sent as the argument of the remote function or method to exeucte. ``send_timeout`` defines how many milliseconds to wait while trying to connect to the slave and get it to execute the remote function or method.
-Once the master starts sending the argument to the slave deivce ``send_timeout`` does not apply.
-The library will allow the argument to take up to 5 seconds to be sent. ``recv_timeout`` defines how many milliseconds to wait after the slave started executing the remote method to receive the repsonse.
-Note that once the master starts receiving the repsonse ``recv_timeout`` does not apply.
+      Executes a remote call on the slave device. ``name`` is a string name of the remote function or method to execute. ``data`` is the ``bytes`` like object that will be sent as the argument of the remote function or method to execute. ``send_timeout`` defines how many milliseconds to wait while trying to connect to the slave and get it to execute the remote function or method.
+Once the master starts sending the argument to the slave device ``send_timeout`` does not apply.
+The library will allow the argument to take up to 5 seconds to be sent. ``recv_timeout`` defines how many milliseconds to wait after the slave started executing the remote method to receive the response.
+Note that once the master starts receiving the response ``recv_timeout`` does not apply.
 The library will allow the response to take up to 5 seconds to be received.

       Note that a new packet that includes a copy of ``data`` will be created internally inside the ``rpc``